Heat and Health

 Download the Heat and Health Preparedness Pocket Guide for guidance and resources and to create a Family Emergency Plan.
 Click below for printable PDFs in 6 different languages.
 Available in English, Spanish, Chinese, Vietnamese, Arabic, and Farsi

-Health Alerts and Advisories are put out by the Alameda County Health Officer and the Alameda County Office of Emergency Services during extreme heat events and emergencies and sent through AC Alert, Alameda County’s emergency alerts system.
-The public can sign up to receive these alerts via email, text and social media.
+Heat Alerts are issued by the Alameda County Office of Emergency Services during extreme heat events and emergencies and sent through AC Alert, Alameda County’s emergency alerts system.
+The public can sign up to receive these alerts via email.
+Cities may also issue their own alerts.
+These alerts are different from Health Alerts, Advisories and Updates issued by the Public Health Department at the direction of the Alameda County Health Officer.
+The public can follow Alameda County Health Care Services Agency on social media at Dare2BWell for health-related information.

 - Cooling Our Communities is a program that promotes resiliency to the impacts of heat and climate change and is a partnership between the Alameda County Planning Department, Public Health Department, and Sustainability Office and RCD Housing.
 The program aims to engage residents about the public health risks of rising temperatures and ways to best adapt to the changing climate, develop leaders to do outreach and provides free trees (limited number) to residents of Ashland and Cherryland to address urban heat island.